PedroAMC/ISEP-LAPR2/README.md

 # README #

-This repository contains didactic artifacts relevant to the integrative project to be developed during the second semester of the academic year of 2021-2022 in the [Degree in Informatics Engineering (LEI)](http://www.isep.ipp.pt/Course/Course/26) from [Instituto Superior de Engenharia do Porto (ISEP)](http://www.isep.ipp.pt).
+This repository contains the integrative project developed in the ambit of LAPR2 course, ISEP 2021.

+This application is intended to manage and overview the vaccination process performed by multiple vaccinations centers as well as many health care professionals, from the creation of centers and the vaccination process, to the viewing of statistics.

+It also contains multiple brute-force and sorting algorithms, used to analyse the performance of a center, with their complexity analised using discrete mathematics theorems.

 In particular, it has: